rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 * Especially verify that you require all packages that are specified in the checked out [Makefile](https://github.com/vrthra/nix-prefix/blob/master/Makefile).
 You can change which packages get installed by modifying the *$src* variable.
 By default, these packages are built
 *src=nix bzip2 curl sqlite dbi dbd wwwcurl bison flex gcc coreutils*.
 See the *#@ * lines for where they are fetched from.

-* Change to the unix group that you share with other team members (I assume that *myteam* is the unix group).
+* Change to the UNIX group that you share with other team members (I assume that *myteam* is the UNIX group).

 ```bash
 $ newgrp myteam